Professional Indemnity Insurance for Architects and Surveyors

-Professional indemnity insurance offers protection for professionals who provide advice or a service to their customers.
+Professional indemnity insurance offers protection for professionals who provide advice or a service to their customers (such as architects).
 If for some reason a client believes that you acted in a negligent manner, this type of cover will pay for the costs and expenses involved in your legal defence, as well as provide cover for any damages or compensation you are legally required to pay.

 Is professional indemnity applicable to architects and surveyors?